airbytehq/airbyte/docs/snowflake-native-apps/linkedin-ads.md

 * Replication Frequency: How often do the records will be fetched

 ## Run a sync
 Once a connection is configured, go in `Connections List` and click on `Sync Now` for the connection you want to sync.
-Under the hood, this simply calls the procedure `call LINKEDIN_ADS_TEST.APP.SYNC(<connection ID>);`.
-Once the sync is done, you should be able to validate that the records are in `<database>.<schema>`
+Once the sync is complete, you should be able to validate that the records have been stored in `<your_database>.<your_schema>`

 ### Supported Streams

-As of now, all supported streams are full refresh as incremental syncs are not supported.
-Here are the list of streams supported:
+As of now, all supported streams perform a full refresh.
+Incremental syncs are not yet supported.
+Here are the list of supported streams:
 * Accounts
 * Account Users
 * Ad Analytics by Campaign